lhbikos/ReC_Psychometrics/docs/04-Validity.md

  $ AccessibleInstructor   : int  5 4 4 4 5 4 5 4 5 5 ...
  - attr(*, ".internal.selfref")=<externalptr>
 ```
-We will need to create the three subscales, for the purpose of today's lessons, the representative items include:
+We will need to create the three subscales.
+The codebook above, lists which variables go in each subscale score.

-* **Valued by the student** includes the items: ValObjectives, IncrUnderstanding, IncrInterest
-* **Traditional pedagogy** includes the items: ClearResponsibilities, EffectiveAnswers, Feedback, ClearOrganization, ClearPresentation
-* **Socially responsive pedagogy** includes the items: InclusvClassrm, EquitableEval, MultPerspectives, DEIintegration

 ```r